The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 To me, I’m more like another situation where people tell you things that are not proper, we should be able to put the story out, carry everyone along everywhere we can go to, the future is bright.
 The world should hear us; they don’t have any choice than to hear us because we have the numbers.

+Everywhere we go to let’s tell a lot of stories, we should not forget, when we want to document let’s get people that know, we can’t say we forget things when we have opportunities.
 For this generation, we are not the lazy generation, if you check the news anything that is good that is coming out today on social is from the music, everything that is coming good is coming from Fintech, so right now the only good narrative about Nigerians is from the music, and it’s from Afrobeats.
-It’s a privilege; I’m so honored to be alive to see this.
+It’s a privilege; I’m so honoured to be alive to see this.

-Creative Director: Rayo Kasali @therayokasali
+- Creative Director: Rayo Kasali